 The Learning Assistance Resource Center (LARC) and the Peer Mentor Program have merged to become Peer Connections.
 Peer Connections is the new campus-wide resource for mentoring and tutoring.
 Our staff is here to inspire students to develop their potential as independent learners while they learn to successfully navigate through their university experience.
 Students are encouraged to take advantage of our services which include course-content based tutoring, enhanced study and time management skills, more effective critical thinking strategies, decision making and problem-solving abilities, and campus resource referrals.
 In addition to offering small group, individual, and drop-in tutoring for a number of undergraduate courses, consultation with mentors is available on a drop-in or by appointment basis.
-Workshops are offered on a wide variety of topics including preparing for the WST, improving your learning and memory, alleviating procrastination, surviving your first semester at SJSU, and other related topics.
-We are located in SSC 600 (10th Street Garage), at the first floor entrance of Clark Hall, and in the Living Learning Center (LLC) in Campus Village Housing Building B. See the Peer Connections website for more information (peerconnections.sjsu.edu) and be sure to come see us!
+See the Peer Connections website for more information http://peerconnections.sju.edu/